First World War.com - A multimedia history of world war one

 Reproduced below are the lyrics to one version of the popular British anthem, Mademoiselle From Armentieres.
 By any judgement one of the most successful wartime songs it was often adapted, invariably with somewhat cruder lyrics than those listed below.
 The original was written by Harry Carlton and Joe Tunbridge.
 The song was reputedly banned by censors at a U.S. east coast army camp.
 A war film produced in 1926 was named after the song.

-Click here to listen to a variation of the song performed by Jack Charman in 1915 (MP3 format 683kb).
+Use the player above to listen to a variation of the song performed by Jack Charman in 1915.

 Mademoiselle from Armentieres